What we learned from Pete Carroll on Monday: Russell Wilson’s consistency is impressive and Seahawks could get some rookie reinforcement soon

 Then, all headed back out, undoubtedly paying attention to the Monday night game between the Browns and 49ers, which represented three of the remaining 11 opponents on the schedule, starting with a trip to Cleveland up next Sunday.

-Coach Pete Carroll called the chance to watch the upcoming opponent live the week they are playing them “a rare opportunity.’’
+Coach Pete Carroll called the chance to watch the upcoming opponent live the week they are playing them “a rare opportunity” (while also calling it a “homework assignment” for his players).

 Here’s more of what Carroll said following back-to-work Monday: